RemyFP/CLT_BaseModel_Docs/docs/flu_model_code_overview.md

-# Flu Model Code Overview
+# MetroFluSim Code Overview

 > ***Written by LP, updated 1/23/2025 (work in progress)***

 ## Overview & Assumptions

-The module `flu_components.py` extends the base classes of `base_components.py` to implement a compartmental model with a specific structure.
-This model is given by the [mathematical formulation of the flu model](math_flu_components.md) with a few simplifying assumptions.
+The module `flu_components.py` extends the base classes of `base_components.py` to implement **MetroFluSim**, a compartmental model with a specific structure.
+This model is given by [this mathematical formulation](math_flu_components.md) with a few simplifying assumptions.
 The script `flu_demo.py` runs the flu model with input data given in `flu_demo_input_files`.
 Note that this input data gives "toy" values.
 For a realistic model, we would estimate or calibrate these values using real-world historical data.

 The simplifying assumptions of `flu_components.py` include: